Pangolin-with-a-pink-bow/PangolinAnkiTTS/README.txt

 PangolinAnkiTTS
-Created by Pangolin-with-a-bow on GitHub { https://github.com/Pangolin-with-a-pink-bow }.
+Created by Pangolin-with-a-pink-bow on GitHub { https://github.com/Pangolin-with-a-pink-bow }.
 	If you modify this add-on, you must keep this credit intact.